-Laying on of Hands is a physical contact by touching of the hands.
-In the Old Testament and New Testament it was sometimes used in reference to doing physical harm (Gen. 22:12; Luke 20:19).
-In the NT it is also used to signify an attempt at healing (Acts 9:12) and commissioning of Holy Work (1 Tim.
+Laying on of hands is a physical contact by touching of the hands.
+In the Old Testament and New Testament, it was sometimes used in reference to doing physical harm (Gen. 22:12, Luke 20:19).
+In the NT, it is also used to signify an attempt at healing (Acts 9:12) and commissioning of Holy Work (1 Tim.
 4:14).
-Usually, during the ordination of an elder, hands are laid on him as symbol of a transfer of authority and power.
+Usually, during the ordination of an elder, hands are laid on him as a symbol of a transfer of authority and power.